johri-lab/UltimateSecurityCam/README.md

 ## Running instructions :

 ## Working on the code:
-- Windows: Open up `UltimateSecurityCam.py` in your preferred python IDE [windows.py](PythonCode/Windows.py)
+- Windows: Open up `gui.py` in your preferred python IDE
-- Linux: Open the terminal in the `PythonCode` directory, copy the code `python3 UltimateSecurityCam.py` and run it.
+- Linux: Open the terminal in the `PythonCode` directory, copy the code `python3 gui.py` and run it.
 - More formally , fork the code , and clone it your machine .
-I recommend that you use the GitH desktop app.
+I recommend that you use the GitHub desktop app.
   - If you need a python IDE , I recommend using pycharm.
 [Tutorial to install !](https://www.youtube.com/watch?v=QzcaEELafkE).
   - If you get an error , make sure all the **import statements are working** (required packages are [installed](#setup-instructions))